As with every good thing, specific issues can come up when playing vinyl records. One of these issues is the music on your record player skipping.

 Replace a Worn or Old Stylus

-Once the stylus has been confirmed to be worn out or hardened by age, it’s finally time to head to a store and purchase a replacement.
+Once the stylus has been confirmed to be worn out or hardened by age, it’s finally time to purchase a replacement.
 Replacing the stylus prevents record skipping and improves sound quality, and prevents damage to the records.

 Keep in mind that replacing equipment can get very expensive, so always try to keep your record player in the best shape possible.